akhr0m/mygallery/README.txt

 #this image on my gallery from behance.com
 #thanksfull for creator of my gallery colection
-#my plan is i want to store a back for more efficent my code
+#my plan is i want to store a backend for more efficent my code